By Dorothy L. Sayers.

 When I first read 'Gaudy Night' at the age of thirteen, I found it extremely dull and pompous, stuffed with pretentious conversation and without a murder . . .
 Eight years later, older, wiser and intellectually more mature, I am able to recognise it for what it is: very long, very talky, and very, very good.Mike Grost on the GAD Wiki:

 Many people today link Dorothy L. Sayers with Agatha Christie.
 However, aside from the fact that they were both British women who published mystery stories during the 1920's and 1930's, their works could not possibly have less in common . . .
 Another common take on Sayers is that she raised detective fiction to the status of literature.
 This point of view is especially common in academic studies on Sayers.
 These writers tend to depict Sayers as the only writer of merit, in a field of detective fiction otherwise consisting of nothing but subliterary junk.
 Critics of Hammett and Chandler tend to make similar claims for their authors, portraying them as lonely little petunias in the onion patch of detective fiction.
-There is some truth to this idea, however misguided in its dismissal of detective fiction as a whole.archived here.
+There is some truth to this idea, however misguided in its dismissal of detective fiction as a whole.From THE SATURDAY REVIEW (February 22, 1936, by Edith Hamilton), archived here.
 Excerpts:

 Quotations in many languages for every occasion are the stock in trade at Shrewsbury.
 The prospective reader of 'Gaudy Night' is herewith advised to get up his Bartlett.